-Recommendation 4: There are a number of key gaps in available data and regulation necessary to comprehensively evaluate and optimise the impact of the tax excise policy, it is recommended that the Ministry work with appropriate agencies to:
+In order to address a number of key gaps in available data it is recommended that the Ministry work with appropriate agencies to:

-- Collect area-level real price data (rather than national RRPs) - in order to better understand and combat tobacco industry practices to differentially shift the price increases associated with tobacco excise onto "premium" brands and understand the relationship between area-level deprivation and tobacco pricing. - Centralise the collection of tobacco retailing activities - this precludes analysis of tobacco availability and geospatial distribution - especially with regards to proximity to priority populations such as outlets near schools, hospitals and marae.
-A tobacco licensing scheme would likely create this useful data source. - Utilise existing community surveys to collect more comprehensive, "real time" information from the community about their behaviours and quitting attempts.
+- Collect area-level real price data (rather than national RRPs) in order to: - Better understand and combat tobacco industry practices to differentially shift the price increases associated with tobacco excise onto "premium" brands - Understand the relationship between area-level deprivation and tobacco pricing. - Centralise the collection of tobacco retailing activities, potentially through a tobacco licensing scheme - this precludes would allow analysis of tobacco availability and geospatial distribution - especially with regards to proximity to priority populations such as outlets near schools, hospitals and marae. - Utilise existing community surveys to collect more comprehensive, "real time" information from the community about the impact of the excise, including the impact on behaviours, perceptions and quitting attempts. - Monitor New Zealand Police data that reports tobacco-related crime in New Zealand to understand whether tobacco taxes are driving increased robberies and assaults at the retail level. - Initiate an illicit tobacco importation and use monitoring programme, including surveying smokers on their willingness to engage in the illicit tobacco market - this could be done through existing surveys such as the New Zealand Smoking Monitor.